licarpen/aws-developer/README.md

     * S3 does NOT store encryption key
     * send data key in header
     * data is encrypted by amazon and then throws away key
+    * aws stored a hashed version of the key
+    * uses AES-256
+    * When you upload an object, Amazon S3 uses the encryption key you provide to apply AES-256 encryption to your data and removes the encryption key from memory.
+It is important to note that Amazon S3 does not store the encryption key you provide.
+Instead, it is stored in a randomly salted HMAC value of the encryption key in order to validate future requests.
+The salted HMAC value cannot be used to derive the value of the encryption key or to decrypt the contents of the encrypted object.
+That means, if you lose the encryption key, you lose the object.
+    * When you retrieve an object, you must provide the same encryption key as part of your request.
+Amazon S3 first verifies that the encryption key you provided matches, and then decrypts the object before returning the object data to you.
+    * When using server-side encryption with customer-provided encryption keys (SSE-C), you must provide encryption key information using the following request headers:
+      * x-amz-server-side-encryption-customer-algorithm – This header specifies the encryption algorithm.
+The header value must be “AES256”.
+      * x-amz-server-side-encryption-customer-key – This header provides the 256-bit, base64-encoded encryption key for Amazon S3 to use to encrypt or decrypt your data.
+      * x-amz-server-side-encryption-customer-key-MD5 – This header provides the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.
+Amazon S3 uses this header for a message integrity check to ensure the encryption key was transmitted without error.
+  * Take note that kms:Decrypt is only one of the actions that you must have permissions to when you multi-part upload or download an Amazon S3 object encrypted with an AWS KMS key.
+You must also have permissions to kms:Encrypt, kms:ReEncrypt*, kms:GenerateDataKey*, and kms:DescribeKey actions.
   * Client side encryption
     * encrypting before sending to S3
     * decryption when retrieving